robertmaxrees/robertmaxrees.github.io/_posts/2015-01-17-write-cleaner-javascript.md

 ---
 layout: post
-title: How to write better JavaScript - a Primer
+title: How to write cleaner JavaScript - a Primer
 ---

-I'm just going to come out and say it.
+I'm just going to come out and say it;

-I *really* don't like [OOP](http://en.wikipedia.org/wiki/Object-oriented_programming) in JavaScript.
-Traditional OOP relies on class-based inheritance, something that can be emulated in JavaScript, though not terribly well.
-If you've ever tried any of the numerous techniques, you know it can feel really awkward.
-Luckily, JavaScript isn't a one-trick pony - it can suport a variety of techniques much better than OOP, and today we'll focus on a family of techniques I've been using that I've loosely dubbed "Hybrid Functional Programming".
+I actually *like* JavaScript.
+I know a lot of people don't, and I agree that it has some nasty warts (try to show me a language that doesn't, though).
+Regardless of how you feel about it, we can all agree that good coding practices are something we should all strive for.
+I'll cover some general guidelines and rules that I try to follow that helps makes things easier, if not even a little fun.

 My goals with good JavaScript are fairly simple: